Tag:Yellow Book

 Welcome to the Spring edition of “In Site”.
 This edition provides an update on the new 2017 FIDIC suite of contracts as well as brief case notes on recent interesting and important cases dealing with:

-• entitlement to an extension of time in circumstances of concurrent delay (in North Midland Building Ltd v Cyden Homes Ltd);
+• Entitlement to an extension of time in circumstances of concurrent delay (in North Midland Building Ltd v Cyden Homes Ltd);

-• payment notices and pay less notices (in Grove Developments Ltd v S&T (UK) Ltd);
+• Payment notices and pay less notices (in Grove Developments Ltd v S&T (UK) Ltd);

-• payment for pre-construction services (in Almacantar (Centre Point) Limited v Sir Robert McAlpine Limited);
+• Payment for pre-construction services (in Almacantar (Centre Point) Limited v Sir Robert McAlpine Limited);

-• limitation of liability (in Royal Devon and Exeter NHS Foundation Trust v ATOS IT Services UK Limited); and
+• Limitation of liability (in Royal Devon and Exeter NHS Foundation Trust v ATOS IT Services UK Limited); and

-• termination provisions (in Interserve Construction Ltd v Hitachi Zosen Inova AG).
+• Termination provisions (in Interserve Construction Ltd v Hitachi Zosen Inova AG).

 To view the full Spring 2018 Edition of In Site on K&L Gates HUB, click here.